ang/dotfiles/README.md

 ```

 iTerm setup (manual):
-1. iTerm settings: Open up iterm settings then go to General > Preferences > "Load preferences from a custom folder or url" and select the iterm2 folder.
+1. iTerm settings: Open up iterm settings then go to General > Settings > "Load preferences from a custom folder or url" and select the iterm2 folder.
-1. iTerm colors: Open up iterm settings then go to Profiles > Colors > Color Presets

 ## Currently set up
   - Install script